Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Introduction

 \section{Introduction}

-In this paper, we treat the reconstruction of effectively sparse, low-rank matrices $\hat\X \in \R^{n_1 \times n_2}$ from incomplete and inaccurate measurements $\y = \mathcal A (\hat\X) + \Eta \in \R^m$, where $\A \colon \R^{n_1 \times n_2} \rightarrow \R^m$ resembles a linear measurement process and $\Eta \in \R^m$ models additive noise.
+In this paper, we treat the reconstruction of sparse\footnote{A vector $\z \in \R^n$ is called $s$-sparse if at most $s$ of its entries are non-zero.
+On matrices sparsity can be defined and counted in various ways, cf.\ Section \ref{sec:Setting} below.}, low-rank matrices $\X_\star \in \R^{n_1 \times n_2}$ from incomplete and inaccurate measurements $\y = \mathcal A (\X_\star) + \Eta \in \R^m$, where $\A \colon \R^{n_1 \times n_2} \rightarrow \R^m$ resembles a linear measurement process and $\Eta \in \R^m$ models additive noise.
 This problem, which stems from compressed sensing \cite{foucart:2013} and related fields, is relevant in several modern applications such as sparse phase retrieval, blind deconvolution of sparse signals, machine learning, and data mining \cite{klibanov1995phase,iwen2014robust,haykin1994blind,lee2016blind,zou2006sparse,d2005direct}.